Skip to main content

 sudo systemctl reload apache2

-1. Open your browser and go to http://your_server_ip/wordpress.
+1. Open your browser and go to https://your_server_ip/wordpress (or your domain).

 2. Select your preferred language and click Continue.